redss/blog/source/_posts/zero-width-space-contamination.md

 Failed to execute script docker-compose
 ```

 I would like to write about this error, since searching for it on Google gave me hardly any results.
-Looking for `KeyError: u'\u200b'` yielded four results, and none of them were related to docker-compose.
-Actually, they were all related to Haiku operating system, which wasn’t much help. hopefully, now this blogpost will join them.
+Looking for `KeyError: u'\u200b'` phrase yielded four results, and none of them were related to Docker Compose.
+Actually, they were all related to Haiku Operating System, which wasn't much help.
+Hopefully, now this blog post will join them.

-In my case it was running `docker-compose`, but as I’ve found, it can be anything, really.
+I got this while running `docker-compose` command but as I’ve found, similar errors can occur anywhere.
 So if you’re reading this, I hope I can save you a few hours of debugging.

 # Analysis

-Error message seems ambiguous, but let’s take a look at this `\u200b` symbol.
+Let’s first take a look at this `\u200b` symbol.
 Quick search yields following site:

 [http://www.fileformat.info/info/unicode/char/200B/index.htm](http://www.fileformat.info/info/unicode/char/200B/index.htm)

-Well, _zero-width space_ certainly sounds like something that could ruin your day.
+It's a **zero-width space** -- an invisible whitespace character that can be used to control line breaks.
+It also sounds like something that could ruin your day.

-Now let’s analyze the bottom of the stack trace:
+At this point it's clear who the culprit is.
+But to pinpoint its location, we must dig deeper.
+Let’s analyze the bottom of the stack trace:

 ```
 File "urllib.py", line 1306, in quote_plus
 File "urllib.py", line 1299, in quote
 ```

-We can find, that _urllib_ is a utility for fetching some web data and parsing urls. `quote` and `quote_plus` functions (todo: methods?) suggest, that someone was working on some kind of urls.
-Now ask yourself a question: have you changed any configuration files (or any other configuration or code) recently, that contained urls?
-If yes, than it may be time to check if your configuration wasn’t contaminated with some zero-width spaces.
+We can find, that `urllib.py` is a Python module used mainly for fetching some web data, but also parsing URLs. `quote` and `quote_plus` functions suggest, that someone was working with URLs.

-How do you check it?
-Unfortunately, as far as I know, most text editors doesn’t support showing it.
-But you can use some HEX editor, e. g.
-HEX-editor plugin for Notepad++.
+At this point it's obvious, that some zero-width space got itself into some URL.
+In fact, I did change one URL in `docker-compose.yml` before this problem appeared.
+Finding zero-width space should now be easy... right?

+After some tinkering I've learned yet another lesson about zero-width spaces: most text editors doesn't support showing them.

+{% asset_img zero-width-space-notepad-plus-plus.png "Notepad++ will not show zero-width space even with &#34;Show All Characters&#34; turned on." %}

-On fileformat.info we can find, that HEX code for UTF-8 zero width space is `0xE2 0x80 0x8B`.
-We can now look for it in HEX-editor:
+In the end I decided to use _HEX-Editor_ plugin for Notepad++.
+On [fileformat.info](http://www.fileformat.info/info/unicode/char/200B/index.htm) we can find, that hex code for UTF-8 zero width space is `0xE2 0x80 0x8B`.

-(image)

-There it is!
-Removing it should fix your problems.
+{% asset_img zero-width-space-hex.png "There the sucker is!" %}

+Removing that character fixed my problem.

 But where did I get this zero-width space from?
-In my case it was Jenkins.
-I copied build number and pasted it into my docker-compose.yml.
-It seems Jenkins puts some zero-width spaces inside the build numbers, huh.
+In my case it was Jenkins -- I copied build number and pasted it into my `docker-compose.yml`.
+It turns out that Jenkins puts a zero-width space inside the build numbers, huh.
+I guess the moral of this story is to always be carefull with copying stuff from the web into source code.

-(images)

-# tl;dr

-Some url in your configuration or code got contaminated with zero-width space -- a character that will most likely not show in any editor.
-Check all urls that you recently modified (probably copy-pasted) for that character.

-# Final thoughts

-One more thought: after fixing this error, I noticed, that it actually showed in git diff command.
-Pro tip: to avoid such strange problems, watch carefully what you commit!
+One more tip: I've noticed that `git diff` will actually show zero-width spaces as `<U+200B>`.
+I don't know many people who use `git diff` on a daily basis, but it might prove to be a good way of finding zero-width spaces once you know they are in your source code.

 Some more info on zero-width space:

 [https://en.wikipedia.org/wiki/Zero-width_space](https://en.wikipedia.org/wiki/Zero-width_space)

-todo: check spelling and stuff
+# tl;dr

+Some URL in your configuration or code got contaminated with [zero-width space](https://en.wikipedia.org/wiki/Zero-width_space) -- a character that will most likely not show in any text editor, but will break URL parsing.
+Check all URLs that you recently modified (probably copy-pasted) for that character, e. g. using some hex editor or `git diff`.